 2. A Résumé and References

 Please include a résumé or curriculum vitae (not to exceed five pages).
-Include the name, title, phone number, and e-mail address of two professional references.
+Include the name, title, phone number, and e-mail address of two professional references (no letters of recommendation needed).

 3. The Application Essay